chaenii989/What_is_Affecting_US_Housing_Market/README.md

 Citation:
 U.S. Census Bureau and U.S. Department of Housing and Urban Development, Monthly Supply of Houses in the United States [MSACSR], retrieved from FRED, Federal Reserve Bank of St. Louis; <https://fred.stlouisfed.org/series/MSACSR>, August 12, 2021.

-### New Privately-Owned Housing Units Authorized in Permit-Issuing Places: Total Units (PERMITNSA)
+### New Privately-Owned Housing Units Authorized in Permit-Issuing Places: Total Units (PERMIT)

-- new_housing_permits_PERMITNSA.csv
+- new_housing_permits_PERMIT.csv
 - Source: U.S. Census Bureau, U.S. Department of Housing and Urban Development
 - Release: New Residential Construction
 - Units: Thousands of Units, Seasonally Adjusted Annual Rate
-- Frequency: Quarterly, End of Period
+- Frequency: Quarterly, Average

 Notes:
 Starting with the 2005-02-16 release, the series reflects an increase in the universe of permit-issuing places from 19,000 to 20,000 places.